fbrotte/realtime-twilio-fastify/Readme.md

 need this when configuring your Twilio number setup.

 Note that the `ngrok` command above forwards to a development server running on port `5050`, which is the default port configured in this application.
-If you override the `PORT` defined in `index.js`, you will need to update the `ngrok` command accordingly.
+If you override the `PORT` defined in `index.ts`, you will need to update the `ngrok` command accordingly.

 Keep in mind that each time you run the `ngrok http` command, a new URL will be created, and you'll need to update it everywhere it is referenced below.